Tim Smith (rugby league)

 Timothy Aiden Smith (born 13 January 1985) is an Australian former professional rugby league footballer.
-He previously played for Super League clubs Wigan Warriors and Wakefield Trinity Wildcats (twice) (Heritage No. 1308), and Salford Red Devils, and in Australia for the Parramatta Eels and the Cronulla-Sutherland Sharks of the National Rugby Leaguen the NRL.
+He previously played for Super League clubs Wigan Warriors and Wakefield Trinity Wildcats (twice), and Salford Red Devils, and in Australia for the Parramatta Eels and the Cronulla-Sutherland Sharks of the National Rugby League in the NRL.
 Smith's usual position was in the halves.

 Playing career

 Parramatta Eels

 Smith started his NRL career with the Parramatta Eels and received much acclaim from Parramatta legend Peter Sterling, who "handed over" the Eels number 7 jersey in an episode of The NRL Footy Show in the middle of 2005.
 Smith played 26 games in the 2005 NRL season as Parramatta won the Minor Premiership.
 Along with St. George Illawarra, Parramatta were favorites to win the premiership in 2005 but were defeated 29-0 in the preliminary final by North Queensland at Telstra Stadium in an upset loss.

 After leading the competition in try assists he won the rookie of the year award at the 2005 Dally M Awards.
 With 40 try assists in his début season Smith was named the 2005 Parramatta Eels season's rookie of the year.
 As of the 2019 NRL season, Smith's 40 try assists is still an NRL record.

 In December 2005, Smith was allegedly involved in a street scuffle with a man in the inner-Sydney suburb of the Rocks.
 He denied any such action and no charges were laid.

 In 2006, Smith was involved in an altercation with Australian cricketer Michael Clarke after Clarke confronted Smith at the Northies Hotel in Cronulla.
 It was alleged that Smith was talking to Clarke's ex-girlfriend which led to the altercation.

 In the 2007 NRL season, Smith played 27 games for Parramatta as the club made it to the preliminary final but fell short of a grand final appearance losing to Melbourne 26-10.
 In December 2007, further allegations of public drunken behaviour were made against Smith.

 Smith was suspended indefinitely by Parramatta.
 He remained on contract with the club, and Parramatta stated the most important issue was his health.
 Smith booked himself into full-time rehabilitation interstate.
 On 8 January 2008 the Parramatta Club reviewed his behaviour at the rehabilitation clinic and lifted his suspension but he was subject to a number of sanctions which included a fine and charity work.

 Early in the 2008 season, after just three games of football, Smith advised his club and teammates that he was suffering from bipolar disorder.
 He then gave a statement to the media saying he had been given an indefinite leave from football, saying he was having trouble coping with the constant criticism from the media.

 Smith returned to his family in the Gold Coast, with the aim to rest and recuperate with the aim of returning to professional rugby league in the future.